gvwilson/sensibleadventures/short-stories/litany.md

 "You *promise?*"
 The rage that George had been bottling up since Robbie's diagnosis boiled over.
 His clumsy punch caught the doctor on the jaw and them both by surprise.
-"Fuck you, you don't get to–"
+"Fuck you, you don't get to---"

 A strong arm wrapped around him.
-Something cold and sharp pricked his neck, and the world went away.
+Something cold and sharp pricked his neck, and darkness fell.

-*He was in an enormous vaulted chamber with colossal round windows, high arched doors, and tables as tall as the height of an ordinary room.
+*He was in an enormous vaulted chamber whose arches were lost in the shadows overhead.
+There were colossal round windows and high arched doors, and tables as tall as the height of an ordinary room.
+Vast shelves of dark wood lined the walls, holding what seemed to be volumes of immense size with strange hieroglyphs on their backs.
-The exposed stonework was dense with curvilinear carvings that he somehow knew were writing.*
+The exposed stonework was dense with carvings curvilinear carvings in the same characters.*

-*The scene swirled, dissolved, and re-formed.
-He was moving through stone corridors, up and down gigantic inclined planes, past trap doors sealed with metal bands that he somehow knew were never to be opened.*
+*He was moving---was being carried---through corridors of stone, and up and down gigantic inclined planes past trap doors sealed with metal bands that he somehow knew were never to be opened.

-*The scene jumped again.
-He was lying next to the strange rod-and-tube machine.
-He sensed something akin to frustration as everything dissolved and slipped away once again.*
+Somehow he was brought to a strange machine formed of vitreous tubes and metal rods.
+It hummed,
+or rather did something that would be called humming if it was actually a sound, and then the whole scene dissolved into an inchoate swirl of impossible non-Euclidean angles and slipped away.*

 His next thought took a while to form.
 *I'm awake.*